 SBA will post comments on http://www.regulations.gov.
 If you wish to submit confidential business information (CBI) as defined in the User Notice at http://www.regulations.gov, please submit the information to Theresa Jamerson, Office of Investment and Innovation, 409 Third Street SW., Washington, DC 20416.
-Highlight the information that you consider to be CBI, and explain why you believe this information should be held confidential.
-SBA will review the information and make the final determination of whether it will publish the information.Start Further Info
+Highlight the information that you consider to be CBI and explain why you believe this information should be held confidential.
+SBA will review the information and make the final determination of whether it will publish the information or not.

 FOR FURTHER INFORMATION CONTACT:

 Theresa Jamerson, Office of Investment and Innovation, (202) 205-7563 or email@example.com.